hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/10_duckietown_assembly.md

 # Assembly {#part:dt-ops-assembly status=ready}

-Here are some tips on how to assemble a Duckietown efficiently while respecting the [appearance specifications](#dt-ops-appearance-specifications).
+To assemble a Duckietown, follow the following workflow:

+## Read the appearance specifications

+You can find them here: [](#dt-ops-appearance-specifications).

 ## Design a map